Dante Diosina Jr.

 Maj Doca

-Co-Founder of Sitio Arya | Multidisciplinary Designer | Visionary Storyteller | Sacred Space Holder
+Co-Founder of Sitio Arya | Multidisciplinary Designer | Visionary Storyteller | Curator | Sacred Space Holder

 Maj is a multidisciplinary artist, interior designer, architect, and visionary storyteller devoted to crafting soul-aligned spaces, brand identities, and healing experiences that awaken beauty, truth, and purpose.

-Maj’s creations are more than visuals.
-They are offerings.
-Every detail is intentional.
-Every project, a prayer.
-She believes that design and storytelling, when led from the heart, become acts of service that shape not only what we see, but how we feel, remember, and connect.
+She believes that when design and storytelling are led from the heart, they become acts of service—shaping not only what we see, but how we feel, remember, and connect, leaving a quiet, enduring legacy that future generations can return to and build upon.

 Back to Top